dart-lang/site-www/src/_tutorials/server/fetch-data.md

 Now you have a class to store your data and a way to convert the decoded JSON object into an object of that type.
-Next you can write a function which puts everything to together:
+Next, you can write a function that pulls everything together:

 1. Create your `URI` based off a passed-in package name.
 2. Use `http.get` to retrieve the data for that package.